AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 ## Quadratus.

-Quadratus, AD 131, addressed an Apology to the Emperor Adrian, a fragment of which survives, but there is no word in it relating to the final condition of mankind.
+**Quadratus**, 131 AD, addressed an Apology to the Emperor Adrian, a fragment of which survives, but there is no word in it relating to the final condition of mankind.

 ## Pseudo-Clementine Homilies.

-The Clementine Homilies, once thought to have been written by Clement of Rome, but properly entitled by Baur \"Pseudo Clementine,\" the work of some Gnostic Christian --- teach the final triumph of good.
-One passage speaks of the destruction of the wicked by the punishment of fire,
-\"punished with aionion fire,\" but this is more than canceled by other passages in which it is clearly taught that the Devil is but a temporal evil, a servant of good, and agent of God, who, with all his evil works, are finally to be transformed into good.
+The Clementine Homilies, once thought to have been written by **Clement of Rome**, but properly entitled by **Baur** \"Pseudo Clementine,\" the work of some Gnostic Christian --- teach the final triumph of good.
+One passage speaks of the destruction of the wicked by the punishment of fire, \"punished with *aionion* fire,\" but this is more than canceled by other passages in which it is clearly taught that the Devil is but a temporal evil, a servant of good, and agent of God, who, with all his evil works, are finally to be transformed into good.
 On the one hand, the Devil is not properly an evil, but a God-serving being; on the other, there is a final transformation of the Devil, of the evil into good.
 The sentiments of the Homilies seem, however, somewhat contradictory.

-It is an important consideration not always realized, when studying the opinions that prevailed in the primitive church, that the earliest copies of the Gospels were not in existence until AD 60; that the first Epistle written by Paul --- 1 Thessalonians --- was not written till AD 52; that the New Testament canon was not completed until AD 170; that for a long time the only Christian Bible was the Old Testament;[^175] that the account of the judgment in Matt.
-25 is never referred to in the writings of the apostolic fathers, who probably never saw or heard of it till towards the end of the Second Century; and, therefore, when considering the opinions of the fathers for at least a century and a half, we must in all cases interpret them by the Old Testament, which scholars of all churches concede does not reveal the doctrine of endless
+It is an important consideration not always realized, when studying the opinions that prevailed in the primitive church, that the earliest copies of the Gospels were not in existence until 60 AD; that the first Epistle written by Paul --- 1 Thessalonians --- was not written till 52 AD; that the New Testament canon was not completed until 170 AD; that for a long time the only Christian Bible was the Old Testament;[^175] that the account of the judgment in Matthew 25 is never referred to in the writings of the apostolic fathers, who probably never saw or heard of it till towards the end of the Second Century; and, therefore, when considering the opinions of the fathers for at least a century and a half, we must in all cases interpret them by the Old Testament, which scholars of all churches concede does not reveal the doctrine of endless